 One-Zero Sampling -- this is very similar to instantaneous sampling, only the observer records if the behaviors of interest have occurred at any time during an interval instead of at the instant of the sampling point.
 The method is useful for capturing data on behavior patterns that start and stop repeatedly and rapidly, but that last only for a brief period of time.
 The disadvantage of this approach is that you get a dimensionless score for an entire recording session, so you only get one one data point for each recording session.

 The introduction should describe the research problem, the specific objectives of your research, and the important theories or concepts underpinning your field study.
 The introduction should describe the nature of the organization or setting where you are conducting the observation, what type of observations you have conducted, what your focus was, when you observed, and the methods you used for collecting the data.
 Collectively, this descriptive information should support reasons why you chose the observation site and the people or events within it.
 You should also include a review of pertinent literature related to the research problem, particularly if similar methods were used in prior studies.
 Conclude your introduction with a statement about how the rest of the paper is organized.

 II.
 Description of Activities

-Your readers only knowledge and understanding of what happened will come from the description section of your report because they have not been witness to the situation, people, or events that you are writing about.
+Your readers only knowledge and understanding of what happened will come from the description section of your report because they were not witnesses to the situation, people, or events that you are writing about.
 Given this, it is crucial that you provide sufficient details to place the analysis that will follow into proper context; don't make the mistake of providing a description without context.
 The description section of a field report is similar to a well written piece of journalism.
-Therefore, a helpful approach to systematically describing the varying aspects of an observed situation is to answer the "Five W’s of Investigative Reporting."
+Therefore, a useful approach to systematically describing the varying aspects of an observed situation is to answer the "Five W’s of Investigative Reporting."
 As Dubbels notes [p.
 19], these are:

 III.
 Interpretation and Analysis

-Always place the analysis and interpretations of your field observations within the larger context of the theories and issues you described in the introduction.
+Always place the analysis and interpretations of your field observations within the larger context of the theoretical assumptions and issues you described in the introduction.
 Part of your responsibility in analyzing the data is to determine which observations are worthy of comment and interpretation, and which observations are more general in nature.
 It is your theoretical framework that allows you to make these decisions.
-You need to demonstrate to the reader that you are looking at the situation through the eyes of an informed viewer, not as a lay person.
+You need to demonstrate to the reader that you are conducting the field work through the eyes of an informed viewer and from the perspective of a casual observer.